djotaku/adventofcode/2015/README.md

 ### Part 1 Sections Still incomplete:
 - [Day 22 on AoC Site](https://adventofcode.com/2015/day/22) | [Day 22 in my repo](https://github.com/djotaku/adventofcode/tree/main/2015/Day_22) - having trouble figuring out a spell determination algorithm that doesn't result in failure.
 ### Part 2 Sections Still incomplete:
-- [Day 19 on AoC site](https://adventofcode.com/2015/day/19) | [Day 19 in my repo](https://github.com/djotaku/adventofcode/tree/main/2015/Day_19) - at this time I have no idea how to even begin to work on this.

 ### Language Specific